Zero2AI/snet-dev-container/README.md

 ### Create SNET New Organisation
 on # prompt run following.

 ./snetcli-orgid
-Enter new Organization name and press enter. 🚀
+Enter new Organization name and press enter to create organization andd organization ID. 🚀